YogeshSinghNegi/MVCJaiHo/README.md

--# MVCJaiHo
+# MVCJaiHo

- -Follow MVC patter and Hit URL without using Alamofire and SwiftyJSON
+ Follow MVC patter and Hit URL using Alamofire and SwiftyJSON